lsieun/learn-Ant/G.Package/B.Jar.md

 </target>
 ```

-The task creates a manifest file unless you explicitly provide one.
 The `compress` attribute controls whether the archive is compressed.
 By default `compress="true"`, but an uncompressed archive may be faster to load.
-Compressed files do download faster, however.
+Compressed files do download faster, however.<sub>注：这里讲compress属性</sub>

+One thing that is important is that all the `<jar>` targets in this book have `duplicate="preserve"` set.
+The `duplicate` attribute tells Ant what to do when multiple filesets want to copy a file to the same path in the archive.
+It takes three values

+- `add`: silently add the duplicate file.
+This is the default.
+- `preserve`: ignore the duplicate file; preserve what is in the archive.
+- `fail`: halt the build with an error message.

+The default option, `add`, is dangerous because it silently corrupts JAR files.
+Ant itself will ignore the duplicate entry, and so will the JDK `jar` program.
+Other tools, such as the `javac` compiler, aren’t so forgiving, and will throw an `IndexOutOfBoundsException` or some other obscure stack trace if they encounter duplicate entries.
+If you don’t want to have users of your application or library making support calls, or want to waste mornings trying to track down these problems in other people’s libraries, change the default value!
+The most rigorous(谨慎的) option is `fail`, which warns of a duplication; `preserve` is good for producing good files without making a fuss.

-The current preferred practice for libraries is to create an archive filename from a **project name** along with a **version number** in the format `d1-core-0.1.jar`.
+The current preferred practice for libraries<sub>注：这里讲的是命名规则</sub> is to create an archive filename from a **project name** along with a **version number** in the format `d1-core-0.1.jar`.
 This lets users see at a glance what version a library is.
 We can support this practice with some property definitions ahead of the `jar` target:

 ```xml
 <property name="project.name" value="${ant.project.name}" />